GSA/digitalgov.gov/content/resources/2/inventory-data-gov-guide.md

 <ol start="12">
   <li>
-    <span style="font-weight: 400"> Â Â If inventory.data.gov is not intended for geospatial metadata, what system is?
+    <span style="font-weight: 400">   If inventory.data.gov is not intended for geospatial metadata, what system is?
 Geoplatform.gov?
 If we have standards-compliant (ISO, FGDC, etc.) metadata already published, can we import these metadata fields?
 Or must we enter them manually?</span>
   </li>
 </ol>